juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 object_NAME = "surgical_needle"
 ```

 Once the object was modified, we observed that when applying rotations, it did not behave as expected.
-This issue occurred because the axes of the 3D object were not aligned with the ESP32 reference frame, leading to incorrect orientation results.
-Therefore, a calibration process was required to align both coordinate systems.
+This issue occurred because the coordinate system of the IMU and the local coordinate system of the 3D object in RoboDK were not aligned, leading to incorrect orientation results.
+Therefore, we needed to physically align the IMU device with the axes of the computer reference frame.

 ## **Results**